A DIY That Will Make Your Breasts Larger & Your Waistline Smaller *snicker*

 Curtain ring option !

 With the curtain rings, you can avert grommet disaster.
-However, the look of the grommets can be quite beautiful so I that is why I didn’t give up the ghost on trying the grommet technique.
+However, the look of the grommets can be quite beautiful so that is why I didn’t give up the ghost on trying the grommet technique.

 The grommet beauty must be balanced with patience.